AaronAtayan310/Team-Project-Repository/docs/proj2_classes_reference.md

 - `column` (str): Column to normalize
 - `remove_special_chars` (bool): Remove non-alphanumeric characters

-**Returns:** `dataCleaner` – Self for method chaining
+**Returns:** `DataCleaner` – Self for method chaining

 **Raises:** `ValueError` if column doesn't exist

 ---

-## The dataTransformation Class
+## The DataTransformation Class

 ### `__init__(frame)`

-**Purpose:** Initialize an object of the dataTransformation class.
+**Purpose:** Initialize an object of the DataTransformation class.
 Objects are intended to allow project users more simplified execution of very basic data transformation tasks on pandas dataframes (generating new features and scaling existing features).

 **Parameters:**
 - `frame` (pd.DataFrame): Input DataFrame for transformation

-**Returns:** `dataTransformation` instance
+**Returns:** `DataTransformation` object / instance

 **Raises:** `ValueError` if frame not DataFrame